Multiple myeloma is a blood, or hematologic, cancer that can affect your bones and kidneys as well as your levels of healthy blood cells.

 Bone marrow is found in the soft, spongy center of certain bones.
 Myeloma can affect any bones where marrow is active.
-Usually in adults marrow is active only in the skull, shoulders, spine, ribs, pelvis, and hips.
-(It’s not active lower in the arms, hands, legs or feet.)
+Usually in adults marrow is active in the skull, shoulders, spine, ribs, pelvis and hips.

 Healthy bone marrow produces the three major types of blood cells our bodies need.